polomunoz10/Phys381-final-project-Polo-Munoz/README.md

 - `temp.py`: Python script for loading, processing, and plotting telemetry data
 - `figure.png`: Placeholder for output figure
 - `README.md`: Project documentation
+## Output

+Each script is set up to generate and save outputs automatically:
+- Plots are saved using `plt.savefig(...)`
+- Data tables are saved using `df.to_csv(...)`

+These files will be created when the code is run locally.
+See each script for details.

 ## Requirements
 - Python 3.9.13